 Today’s world is very different from when we grew up, but some things stay the same.
 The grass remains green, the sky is usually blue and there is no more excitement for kids than the idea of a school trip.
-Whether you are heading out to the local park to find different shaped leaves or you are travelling abroad on an exchange, the school trip is the pinnacle of the year, maybe only topped if one day a dog finds its way into the playground.
+Whether you are heading out to the local park to find different shaped leaves or you are travelling abroad on an exchange, the school trip is the pinnacle of the year, maybe only topped if a dog finds its way into the playground one fateful day.

 Of course, the school trips of today are tightly marshalled with health and safety at the front and centre.
 Children wear hi-vis vests to help them stand out and there is a legal ratio of approximately ten adults to each child.
 That may be an exaggeration, but the point is that our kids are well supervised in a way that we most definitely were not.

-Here are some things that happened on every 1980s school trip:
+Here are some things that happened on every school trip back in the day.

-In the 1980s it was the law that every child on a school trip must take with them egg sandwiches, which were then washed down with Capri Sun.
+Back in the day, it was the law that every child on a school trip must take with them egg sandwiches, which were then washed down with Capri Sun.
 Every single time.
 This meant that the coach stank like a sulphur factory from the off and that you spent much of the journey dodging streams of sticky yellow liquid as people’s ‘friends’ crushed those flimsy pouches, squirting their contents everywhere.
 At least, we hoped it was Capri Sun.

-There was a very clear hierarchy that dictated where you needed to sit on the coach on a 1980s school trip.
+There was a very clear hierarchy that dictated where you needed to sit on the coach on an outing in our day.
 Cool/scary kids at the back, geeky kids at the front near the teachers so they could discuss trigonometry en route.
 The middle section was a sliding scale of the inbetweeners, each finding their suitable place in the pecking order.

 The 1980s wasn’t entirely health and safety admin-free.
 There was one essential hurdle to leap before you were allowed on the school trip – the permission slip.